Do you have HMRC tax arrears and company debts that you’re struggling to repay?

 If the debt has still not been repaid despite several warnings, an enforcement notice will be served against your business.
 Formerly known as a distraint warrant, this notice allows bailiffs acting on behalf of HMRC to seize and sell company assets to settle the debt under the Taking Control of Goods Regulations.

-You must be given seven days notice before the bailiffs can attend your business.
+You must be given seven days’ notice before the bailiffs can attend to your business.
 Even then, they will not be able to seize goods immediately.
 Instead, they will be noted in a ‘seizure list’ that you’ll be asked to sign.
 You’ll then usually be given time to raise the funds before the assets are seized and sold.
 Any visit from a bailiff will incur costs that will be added to the debt you owe.

 Unless the bailiffs are high court enforcement officers with a warrant signed by a judge, they will not be able to force entry into your company.
 Even then, high court enforcement officers can only force entry if they have previously entered your premises and drawn up a list of goods to be removed.